Shirley Temple Black Fast Facts

 1950 - Retires from films to become a full-time homemaker.

-1958-1961 - Her hour-long, weekly television show, "Shirley Temple's Storybook", airs for 38 episodes.
+1958-1961 - Her hour-long, weekly television show, "Shirley Temple's Storybook," airs for 38 episodes.

 November 1967 - Running as a Republican, Temple Black loses the special election for the 11th California Congressional District seat.